4360234-sudo/Dungeon-Rampage-Haxe/README.md

 <h1 align="center">Dungeon Rampage Haxe</h1>

 <p align="center">
-A native Windows, Linux, and macOS version of Dungeon Rampage.
+A smoother native port of Dungeon Rampage for Windows, Linux, and macOS, with a configurable frame rate.
-Built to run smoother than the official AIR version, at 120 FPS instead of 24 FPS.
 </p>

 ## Install and play